Biography of Tatsuya Yoshinaga

 Experience & Education

-Business owner for YOSHINAGA MUSIC2016 to Present (about a year and a half)
+Business owner for YOSHINAGA MUSIC2016 to Present (over 2 years)

 in Drums, percussion, bass, piano at Berklee College of Music2004 to 2008 (4 years)